 Not many mayors in NYC.
 I don't mean elected politicians, but residents who spent so much time on their block that their names became synonymous with the neighborhood.
-Ricky Powell was the mayor of Greenwich Village.
-He was the only person whose face was as recognizable as the Jefferson Market clock, the Big Yard at P.S.
-41, and the arch and chess tables in Washington Square Park.
-Ricky's face was a Greenwich Village landmark.
+Ricky Powell wasn't just a street photography legend, he was the mayor of Greenwich Village.
+He was the only person whose face was as recognizable as the Jefferson Market clock and the Big Yard at P.S.
+41. Ricky's face was a Greenwich Village landmark.

 I first met Ricky in '98 when he snapped a 'flickeroni' of my brothers Max and Sam for one of his books.
 Turned out, according to both Ricky and Max, they knew each other back in P.S.
 41. Which is impossible, since they're more than ten years apart in age.
 But native New Yorkers will bullshit you about anything if it adds to their lore, and for Ricky, it was that Max was a talking head on ESPN.
 For Max, it’s that it was the legendary Ricky Powell.
 Hilarious how they stuck to such an easily debunkable story.
 Also kind of touching.